OWNER & RESIDENT A-Z

 Under the Act, a rule becomes effective thirty days after notice of the rule has been given to each owner.
 If at least fifteen percent of owners (8 in the case of MTCC 573) requisition a meeting of owners, the revised rule does not become effective until it is approved at that meeting.
 (The quorum for a meeting is 25%, 13 owners in the case of MTCC 573).
 Owners may, at any time after a rule becomes effective, amend or repeal it at a meeting of owners duly called for that purpose.

-Building security is the responsibility of each and every owner and resident.
+Building security is the responsibility of everyone.

 Do not allow anybody you do not recognize as a current resident or who cannot produce suitable identification into the building.